frankshearar/Home/Package-applicability.md

 ## Solution
 >Note: The workflow below focuses on the end-user experience and does not go into implementation details.
 Once, the experience has been finalized, we'll discuss about the implementation.

-###Package compatibility
+### Package compatibility
 A package is deemed incompatible if it contains no assets that can be consumed if it were to be installed to the host project.

-###Discover "Include incompatible"
+### Discover "Include incompatible" filter
 By default, incompatible packages will be excluded from search results.
+On first search, a message would apprise the user that results are being filtered.
+The message can be dismissed with the option to never show it again.

+An info message would be displayed if a search returns no results since incompatible results have been filtered out.